Teacher Invents a Device That Revolutionizes Braille, STEM and Art Learning for Blind Children Worldwide

 How can I purchase or donate one?

 The BrailleDoodle Kickstarter, happening right now, allows ordering or donating the device for only $75.
-The TouchPad Pro Foundation was happy to report they have pre-sold 423 BrailleDoodles to 16 countries worldwide.
-Hurry to get this deal, because the Kickstarter ends June 18th.
+The TouchPad Pro Foundation was happy to report they have pre-sold 385 BrailleDoodles to 16 countries worldwide and generated over $30,000 in sales.

 The Foundation is a registered nonprofit organization founded in 2021 to distribute the BrailleDoodle to children who are blind, low-vision, or deaf-blind worldwide, even to those unable to afford it.
 All donations made on Kickstarter and directly to the foundation are tax-deductible.